 Image by Freepik

 Software and applications often have users stumbling to navigate them.
 You’ll likely find bugs, plan new upgrades, and find clients constantly contacting you.
-Make sure you’re equipped with the following:
+If you want to be a technology partner clients can rely on, make sure you’re equipped with the following:

 • A fully trained team to handle post-purchase issues and client correspondence.